curtishiga/curtishiga.github.io/README.md

 are broken down into machine learning projects and full end-to-end projects presented as iPython Notebooks.

+## Data Wrangling and Visualization
+- [MyFitbit](https://github.com/curtishiga/MyFitBit): *In Progress* As someone who has suffered from chronic migraines and even been diagnosed with moderate sleep apnea, this project takes data from my personal Fitbit to here investigate my sleep patterns.

 ## Machine Learning
 - [Predict Future Sales](https://github.com/curtishiga/Predict_Fututre_Sales): Using 2.5 years worth of data, a random forest, XGBoost, and a recurrent neural network were developed to predict how many items each shop will